-Overall, attainment across the school in literacy and English and numeracy and mathematics is good.
-The majority of children achieve appropriate CfE levels in literacy and numeracy and, across the school.
-Most children who face barriers to learning are making good progress towards meeting their individual targets.
+Overall, attainment across the school in literacy and English and numeracy and mathematics is satisfactory.
+Most children achieve appropriate CfE levels in literacy and numeracy and, across the school.
+Children who face barriers to learning are making some progress towards meeting their individual targets.